Germany's Far-Right Party Defeated In Closely Watched Mayoral Election

 In the small eastern town of Görlitz, near the border with Poland, Octavian Ursu, a 51-year-old Romanian immigrant and classical musician, easily won Sunday's runoff vote against AfD's Sebastian Wippel, 36, who stood on an anti-immigrant platform.

-Ursu won by 55.1 percentage points to Wippel's 44.9 percent, according to The Associated Press.
+Ursu won by 55.1% to Wippel's 44.9%, according to The Associated Press.
 Görlitz lies in the heart of a region in eastern Germany seen as a stronghold of support for the far-right party.

 The election has been closely watched as a possible bellwether for Sept.
 1 German state elections in Saxony, where Görlitz is located, and neighboring Brandenburg.
 Despite Sunday's outcome in Görlitz, AfD remains neck-and-neck with the CDU in Saxony and the party is polling ahead of the CDU's ally, the center-left Social Democrats (SPD), in the state of Brandenburg.